2.2 Three-Hour Pacing and Item Stamina

 Test Your Knowledge

-Why should candidates complete some full-length practice?
+Why should candidates complete at least one full-length 125-item simulation?

 A